U.S. probes cyber attack on water system

 The November 8 incident was described in a one-page report from the Illinois Statewide Terrorism and Intelligence Center, according to Joe Weiss, a prominent expert on protecting infrastructure from cyber attacks.

-The attackers obtained access to the network of a water utility in a rural community west of the state capital Springfield with credentials stolen from a company that makes software used to control industrial systems, according to the account obtained by Weiss.
+The attackers obtained access to the water utility's network with credentials stolen from a company that makes software used to control industrial systems, according to the account obtained by Weiss.
 It did not explain the motive of the attackers.

 He said that the same group may have attacked other industrial targets or be planning strikes using credentials stolen from the same software maker.